 Oppo A78 Review

 The Oppo A78 will not impress you at first sight.
-When you open the box and look at both the front and back, it may seem like just another ordinary pocket-friendly smartphone.
-But as you explore its features, you’ll realize that it’s a budget-friendly device.
+Opening the box and looking at the front and back may seem like another pocket-friendly smartphone.
+But when you start exploring its features, you’ll realize it’s a budget-friendly device with amazing specifications.
 And when you start using it, you’ll see that it offers great value for the money.

-This phone has some innovative ideas that set it apart from the rest.
+Oppo A78 phone has some features that set it apart from the others.
 It’s competitive enough to shine among other smartphones.
-However, before making any decisions, let’s take a closer look at its specs and analyze them together.
+However, before making any decisions, let’s look at its specs and analyze them together.
 Ready to dive in?

 Design

-The Oppo A78 has a design that looks like many other budget smartphones we’ve seen in recent years.
+The Oppo A78 design looks like many other budget smartphones we’ve seen in recent years.
 It’s like a flat chocolate bar with stylish angled corners.
+Its dimensions measure 163.8×75.2×8 mm easy to grab in hand.
+If you have a small hand then it might feel a bit big.
+The phone is not heavy it only has a weight of 188g.

-The glossy rear finish is better quality than the plastic finishes on other smartphones.
-It gives the phone a dynamic and vibrant look, especially with the main cameras breaking up the design.
+The rear finish is made of glass which is way better quality than the plastic finishes on other smartphones.
+It gives the phone a dynamic and vibrant look.
+The main camera design is also unique which makes it more beautiful.

-The phone’s corners look pretty standard, and at the bottom of the screen, you’ll see two holes: one for the USB-C charging jack and the other for the headphone jack.
-On the side, the volume buttons also double as a fingerprint scanner, which is very sensitive and surprisingly quick to unlock.
+The phone’s corners look pretty standard.
+At the bottom of the screen, you’ll see two holes: one for the USB-C charging jack and the other for the headphone jack.
+On the right-hand side, the volume buttons and fingerprint scanner are located.
+The fingerprint is very sensitive and quick to unlock.

-An impressive feature is the IP54 rating, which means you don’t have to worry about liquid splashes or dust getting on your screen.
+An impressive feature is the IP54 rating, which means you don’t have to worry about water or dust getting on your screen.

 Display